Best Countries To Live In The World >> for a quality lifestyle.

 5. Spain

-We know that your views may not be the same as other Expats.
+We understand that your views may differ from those of other Expats.
 However, the large sample size and wide range of categories make this a useful starting point.
 Expat life is different from living at home.
 So, this difference is one reason the top Quality of Life indexes by country differ from the favorite places for Expats.

 Expats are happy to share experiences of why their destination is the best country to live in.